Stephan108/CMPG-323-Overview---36574317/README.md

 ## Project 2
 Created a new respotory https://github.com/Stephan108/CMPG-323-Project-2---36574317.
-<p>Here I created a CURD APi, using Visual Studio 2022 ASP.NET Core Web API hich implements the azure database and uses swagger tho have a working API
+<p>Here I created a CURD APi, using Visual Studio 2022 ASP.NET Core Web API which connects to the aAzure database and uses swagger tho have a working API
+  <p>I also got to work with Azure and how to creat and setup SQL servers and databasses

 ## Project 3
 TBC